Early voting in Virginia continues to surge despite worries over coronavirus, mail-in ballots

 “That takes much more time to process than a person who is just coming in to vote,” Scott said, explaining that those voters need to fill out paperwork before they are allowed to cast a ballot.

-Juliet and Andre Ayer took the easier route of using a county ballot drop box, which Fairfax officials said will be installed inside every one of the county’s early voting stations and inside its local voting precincts on Election Day.
+Juliet and Andre Ayer took the easier route of using a county ballot drop box, which Fairfax officials said will be installed inside every one of the county’s early-voting stations and inside its local voting precincts on Election Day.

 “We thought this would be faster,” Juliet Ayer, 26, said cheerfully from behind her face mask as the couple walked to their car past the scores of people still waiting to vote.

-Matt Wilson, the deputy registrar in Prince William County, said he expects the early voting turnout to die down over the next week before surging again just before the election.
-The deadline to register to vote in Virginia is Tuesday and the last day to vote early is Oct.
+Matt Wilson, the deputy registrar in Prince William County, said he expects the early-voting turnout to die down over the next week before surging again just before the election.
+The deadline to register to vote in Virginia is Tuesday, and the last day to vote early is Oct.
 31.

 “We’re kind of in this period where the ‘eager beavers’ have gotten it taken care of and we’re waiting for those last-second people,” Wilson said.